It’s my job to test vacuums, and these are the 9 best vacuum cleaners that have impressed me the most

-Find the best vacuum cleaner for your home with our favourite models, guaranteed to make cleaning easy and efficient
+Find the best vacuum cleaner for your home with my favourite models, guaranteed to make cleaning easy and efficient

 Finding the best vacuum cleaner for your home and needs can hugely impact your cleaning habits.
-However, as Ideal Home's vacuums expert, I've learned that different vacuums suit different people, and new releases offering new technology and improved features can make the buying process extremely challenging.
-That’s why I’ve spent the last few years testing countless vacuums, including bestsellers from Dyson, Shark, Gtech and more.
+However, as Ideal Home's vacuum expert, I've learned that different vacuums suit different people.

-Today, a team of reviewers and I have put over 40 of those vacuum cleaners through our vacuum cleaner testing process - with even more to come.
-During this testing process, we use these vacuums for at least two weeks at a time, assessing everything from suction power to ease of use, performance, and even the overall design and affordability of the model.
+That's why my team and I have put over 50 of those vacuum cleaners - including the best cordless vacuum cleaners - through our vacuum cleaner testing process, with even more to come.
+During this process, we use these vacuums for at least two weeks at a time, assessing everything from suction power to ease of use, performance, and even the overall design and affordability of the model.
 The 9 top-rated vacuum cleaners are then included in this guide.

-Currently, the Dyson Gen5detect Absolute takes the top spot as one of the best vacuum cleaners we’ve tested, thanks to its innovative engineering and build quality, hefty run time, and overall suction power.
+Currently, the Dyson Gen5detect Absolute takes the top spot as the best vacuum cleaner we’ve tested, thanks to its innovative engineering and build quality, hefty run time, and overall suction power.
 However, my other eight choices all offer equally impressive features that may be better suited to those looking for the best affordable or the best for carpets.

 Quick list